supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/drop_lines_by_length/README.md

 **Resolution compensation**:

-Guess that we have images with width `1000px` and `2000px`.
-Also guess that we want to remove lines with length less than `10px`.
+Imagine that we have images with width `1000px` and `2000px`.
+Also we want to remove lines with length less than `10px`.

 Resolution compenstation based on images width and calculated as:
 `new_min_length = (image_width / 1000) * min_length`
 If resolution_compensation is enabled, actual minimal line length will be `10px` and `20px` respectively.